sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 ## Enhancing Analytics with Semantic Search

 > **Note:** This is an optional session for participants interested in advanced integration patterns.
 You can proceed directly to [Session 4: Snowflake Intelligence](SESSION_4_SNOWFLAKE_INTELLIGENCE.md) if you prefer.

-Cortex Search is a standalone service that can be integrated with Cortex Analyst to handle high cardinality columns such as product lines.
-This integration enables fuzzy matching that allows users to make mistakes with terminology and still get proper results.

 ---

 ## What is Cortex Search?

-**Cortex Search** is Snowflake's fully managed search service that provides:
+**Cortex Search** is a standalone, fully managed search service in Snowflake that can be integrated with Cortex Analyst to handle **high cardinality columns** such as product lines, customer names, or geographic locations.

+**Key Capabilities:**
-- **Semantic Search**: Find content by meaning, not just keywords
+- **Semantic Search**: Find content by meaning, not just exact keywords
 - **Vector Embeddings**: Automatically generated using Snowflake's AI models
 - **Fuzzy Matching**: Match variations, typos, and abbreviations to actual values

+**Why Integrate with Cortex Analyst?**
+When users ask questions, they often use informal language or partial terms (e.g., "book" instead of "Books", "elec" instead of "Electronics").
+Cortex Search enables fuzzy matching that allows users to make mistakes with terminology and still get proper results.
 <img width="1804" height="662" alt="cortex_search" src="https://github.com/user-attachments/assets/02ef91b8-a6c7-4c16-9e81-e97921a55f3d" />

 ---